 21. Corning Museum Of Glass

-The Corning Museum of Glass is a fun museum which can be found in Corning, New York about 50 miles southwest from Ithaca.
+The Corning Museum of Glass is a fantastic museum in Corning, New York about 50 miles southwest from Ithaca.
 Established in 1951, the Corning Museum of Glass was created by Corning Glass Works and it’s a not-for-profit museum dedicated solely to glass.

 With over 50,000 objects spanning 3,500 years of history including everything from ancient Egyptian pharaoh to contemporary sculpture, there is something for everyone here.
-Last time we visited the Corning Glass Museum, we made our own glass figurines so read our guide below for more information.
+Last time we visited the Corning Glass Museum, we made our own glass figurines!

 22. Letchworth State Park

-Letchworth state park is another breathtaking park located in the western portion of the Finger Lakes region stretching between both Livingston and Wyoming counties.
-If this is your first time in the Finger Lakes, this state park is our top recommendation.
+Letchworth State Park is another special place in the western portion of the Finger Lakes region.
+Yes, we know it’s a bit of a drive from Ithaca, but if you have time we highly recommend visiting.
+Trust us, it’s worth the effort.
 Letchworth was even voted the most stunning US state park in 2015 and is often called the Grand Canyon of the East.

-Kristen spent her childhood hiking these gorgeous trails and Letchworth has now become one of our favorite photography locations to date.
-Our photos from Letchworth even feature in Gestalten’s, The Great American Road Trip.
+Kristen spent her childhood hiking the park’s gorgeous trails and it became one of our favorite photography locations in the country.
+Our photos from Letchworth feature in Gestalten’s Great American Road Trip book.

 There are many fun things you can do at Letchworth state park year-round.
 Having visited in all four seasons, here are the best things to do: